Italy

 On 12 October, the Republican Air Force intervened heavily to support International battalions and tanks in an attempt to break through the enemy lines at Fuentes del Ebro.

-At 07:30, ten CR.32s of the 31a Squadriglia (Capitano Luigi Borgogno) and eight of the 32a (Capitano Ernesto Botto), VI Gruppo, took off from Alfàmen to patrol the area over Fuentes del Ebro.
-Each Squadriglia was split in two, so the four patrols were led respectively by Borgogno, Tenente Alessio Neri (31a Squadriglia) at 3,500 meters while Botto (“white 3-1” no. 623) and Tenente Edoardo Molinari (32a Squadriglia) flew at 5,000 meters.
+At 07:30, nine CR.32s of the 31a Squadriglia (Capitano Luigi Borgogno) and nine of the 32a Squadriglia (Capitano Ernesto Botto), VI Gruppo, took off from Alfàmen to patrol the area over Fuentes del Ebro.
+Each Squadriglia was split in two, so the four patrols were led respectively by Borgogno, Tenente Alessio Neri (31a Squadriglia) at 3,500 meters while Botto (“white 3” NC 623) and Tenente Edoardo Molinari (32a Squadriglia) flew at 5,000 meters.

-Over Mediana at 07:55, they spotted six (alternatively nine) Tupolev SB “Katiuskas”, escorted by 25 (alternatively 40) fighters; I-15s near the bombers and I-16 at a higher altitude (the fighters were in fact 13 Polikarpov I-15s of 1.
-Escuadrilla and 19 I-16s of 2. and 6.
-Escuadrillas, mostly piloted by Russians.
-Borgogno waved the wings to warn his pilots and then climbed to 4000 meters to gain an advantage.
-The Republicans were to pass unaware below them, but over Lerida, before Borgogno could order the attack, a pilot (it seems that it was Tenente Neri) suddenly dived on them, followed by the three of his patrol.
+Over Mediana at 07:55, they spotted Republican fighters escorting R-Z light bombers that were seen to retire without bombing because of CR.32s presence.
+The Republican escort consisted of 13 I-15s from the 1a Escuadrilla of Grupo No 26 (commanded by Kapitan Antonov) and 19 I-16s from 2a and 6a Escuadrillas of Grupo No 21 (led by Starshii Leitenants Pleshchenko and Gusev).
+Borgogno waved the wings to warn his pilots and then climbed to 4,000 meters to gain an advantage.
+The Republicans were to pass unaware below them, but over Lerida, before Borgogno could order the attack, a pilot (Sergente Rigolli, “first wingman” of Neri’s patrol) suddenly dived on them, followed by the three of his patrol.
 Soon the I-15s turned into them.
 Borgogno had no other choice than to intervene to help his pilots.
-In the fray, two CR.32s flown by Tenente Neri and Sergente Maggiore Ugo Corsi collided, and both pilots parachuted.
+In the fray, two CR.32s flown by Sottotenente Francis Leoncini (31a Squadriglia) and Sergente Maggiore Ugo Corsi (32a Squadriglia) collided, and both pilots parachuted.
 Sottotenente Roberto Boschetto (“Boscarelli”) was hit and made an emergency landing with his damaged fighter.
 A “Curtiss” was destroyed and another was damaged.
-Then, Sottotenente Francis Leoncini also was shot down and parachuted.
+Then, Tenente Neri also was shot down and parachuted.

 Botto, meanwhile, kept cool enough to stay above and watch the “Ratas”.
 As the CR.32s were overwhelming the I-15s, the I-16s dived to intervene, but at this point Botto jumped them from 5,000 meters.
-Botto destroyed a “Rata” and dispersed the others, before being hit at his right thighbone by an explosive bullet.
-He nevertheless managed to reach Sanjurjo and land but the limb had to be amputated.
+Botto destroyed a “Rata” over Mediana and dispersed the others, before being hit at his right thighbone by an explosive bullet.
+He nevertheless managed to reach Saragossa-Sanjurjo and land but the limb had to be amputated.
 In the combat, Arcangeletti claimed two additional I-16s while Sergente Maggiore Giuseppe Rigolli was shot down and killed.
+Two more CR.32s returned to base badly damaged.
+Overclaiming was heavy and the pilots from 31a and 32a Squadriglie claimed four I-15s and nine I-16s.

-It seems that two I-16s of 6.
-Escuadrilla were lost, one was shot down with the loss of the pilot while the other crash-landed.
-Russian pilots piloted both I-16s.
-One I-15 of 1.
-Escuadrilla piloted by a Spanish pilot, crash-landed in friendly territory.
+It seems that two I-16s of 6a/21 were lost (both flown by Russian pilots), one was shot down with the loss of the pilot while the other crash-landed.
+One I-15 of 1a/26 piloted by a Spanish pilot, crash-landed in friendly territory.
+Two I-16s and one I-15 returned damaged.

 Boschetto, Leoncini and Corsi were captured and returned home after the war.
-Neri, who tried to defend himself by shooting at his captors with his handgun, was captured, prosecuted and executed on 16 December 1937.
-Botto, Neri and Rigolli were decorated with the Medaglia d'Oro al Valor Militare (Italy's highest military award) after this combat, the last two of them posthumously.
+Neri, who tried to defend himself by shooting at his captors with his handgun, was captured, prosecuted and executed on 16 October 1937.
+Botto, Neri and Rigolli were decorated with the Medaglia d'oro al valor militare (Italy's highest military award) after this combat, the last two of them posthumously.

 Arcangeletti is also credited with a number of shared victories during the Spanish Civil War.